Scotty Moore: Biography

 During Presley's 1957 tour of Canada, the concert promoter Oscar Davis offered to represent them as their manager.
 Moore and Black, who had seen Presley become a millionaire while they were still earning $200 or $100 a week themselves, were willing to work with Davis but the backing vocalists, the Jordanaires, were not amenable, because they did not trust Davis.
-They had usually been living off $100 a week since 1956, as has Elvis, however, once Hollywood had been introduced, Presley's salary experienced a dramatic rise, while Moore and Black continued at $100 a week.
+They had usually been living off $100 a week since 1956, as had Elvis; however, once Hollywood had been introduced, Presley's salary experienced a dramatic rise, while Moore and Black continued at $100 a week.
 They only received one raise in two years and with the lack of personal appearances it was getting to be too financially difficult.

 Tension hit a breaking point right after the September 1957 sessions for Presley's first Christmas album.
 Moore and Black had been promised an opportunity to jam with Elvis after the session, on Presley's studio time.
 Yet when the session was over, they were told to pack up and leave.
 That same evening, the duo wrote a letter of resignation.

 They deduced (correctly) the Colonel was working against them.
-They had been denied virtually all access to Presley and felt as if "they were no longer even permitted to talk to him.”
+They had been denied virtually all access to Presley and felt as if "they were no longer even permitted to talk to him".
 Colonel Parker didn't interfere but RCA Victor executive Steve Sholes, who had little regard for the ability of Presley's band, hoped the separation would be permanent.
 Back in Memphis, a journalist found out about the split and interviewed the duo.
 Presley responded to the article with a press statement wishing them good luck, saying things could have been worked out if they had come to him first instead of bringing it to the press.
 In an accompanying interview, Presley revealed that during the previous two years, people had tried to convince him to get rid of his band so from his point of view he had stayed loyal to them.

 Presley was scheduled to appear in Tupelo within the next two weeks and started to audition new musicians.
 He performed with Hank Garland on guitar and D.J.
 Fontana's friend, Chuck Wiginton, on bass, but despite their musical ability, it didn't feel the same to him.
 The week after his Tupelo engagement he hired back Moore and Black on a per diem basis.
 In the meantime, the duo had played "a miserable two-week engagement at the Dallas State Fair."
 Moore declared there were no hard feelings, though Presley himself, according to biographer Guralnick, seems to have taken a more melancholic view.
 One day, Guralnick writes, Presley heard "Jailhouse Rock" on the radio "and declared, 'Elvis Presley and his one-man-band,' with a rueful shake of his head."

 Moore and the Blue Moon Boys performed (and had additional small walk-on and speaking roles) with Presley in four of his movies (Loving You, Jailhouse Rock, King Creole, and G.I.
 Blues) filmed in 1957, 1958, and 1960.